Content disarm and reconstruction (CDR): What it is and why your business needs it

 The Qilin ransomware group hit Synnovis, a pathology service provider used by hospitals across London.
 The attack disrupted virtually all of Synnovis's IT systems, forcing the cancellation of at least 1,500 operations and outpatient appointments at King's College Hospital and Guy's and St Thomas' NHS trusts.
 That included over 100 cancer treatments and 18 organ transplants.

-The attackers claimed to have stolen 400GB of data, including information from over 300 million patient interactions - blood test results, HIV test results, STI diagnoses, and cancer test results.
+The attackers claimed to have stolen 400GB of data, including information from over 300 million patient interactions - blood test results, HIV test results, STI diagnoses and cancer test results.
 They demanded $50 million in ransom.
 Services weren't fully restored until December 2024, six months after the attack began.

 British Library (October 2023)